Underrout/smw-project-template/README.md

 profile, you can see your current profile in Lunar Helper's menu.
 The only difference between them at the moment is that you can configure each of them to launch a different emulator as well as insert additional patches when building with the `Debug` profile (i.e. to insert debug cheats).
-You can edit, add or remove as well as rename profiles, but you may have to consult Lunar Helper's readme file (should be available on SMWC).
+You can edit, add or remove as well as rename profiles.

+For details on anything related to Lunar Helper and Lunar Monitor, feel free to checkout the [extensive wiki](https://github.com/Underrout/LunarHelper/wiki).

 ## Editing levels, overworld, etc.